BinEP/BradyGlobalUtilities/README.md

 <br>
 ###Screen:<br>
 Interface<br>
-Implements - Key, Action, Mouse listeners<br>
+Implements - Key, Action, Arrow Key listeners<br>
 ####Summary:<br>
-Direction methods for pressed and released directional keys and needed methods for games<br>
+Direction methods for pressed and released directional keys and needed methods for games. <br>
 <br>
 ###Control:<br>
 Super Class<br>
 Implements - Screen<br>
-Extends - JPanel<br>
+Extends - Game<br>
 ####Summary:<br>
 The framework that runs and has all needed methods for a game.<br>
 Method calls - tries to call subclass UserGame methods if overriden, otherwise it's own methods get called<br>
 Calls methods through UserGame object variable, if method not in UserGame, because subclass, Control method gets called<br>
+It is a big class that manages the others and sets up the game and other listeners
 <br>
 ###Directions:<br>
 Super/Middle abstract Class<br>